mx-psi/tfg/text/CompSci/quantum_computation.md

 ### What classical operations can be made quantum?

+Classical operations can in principle be non-reversible, as is the case

 Toffoli gate, reversible classical computing, ancilla qubits...

 1. ·”the value of the ancilla qubits will be independent of the value of the input”